PrincetonUniversity/PsyNeuLink/branch/devel/_sources/QuickReference.txt

 .. figure:: _static/Overview_fig.svg

-    **Figure**: Example of some of the Components and Compositions that comprise a PsyNeuLink model.
+    **Constituents of a PsyNeuLink Model**.
+Includes examples of some Components (Mechanisms and Projections) and Compositions (Processes and a System).

 .. _Quick_Reference_Components:

 Components
 ~~~~~~~~~~

 Components are objects that perform a specific function.
 Every Component has a:

 * `function <Component.function>` - performs the core computation of the Component;